xiaoxiae/BachelorThesis/README.md

 ## License

 Parts of the code (esp. the title page) are based on the original template (available from the faculty website) by Martin Mareš, Arnošt Komárek, and Michal Kulich.
-(Thanks!)

 University and faculty logos are a property of the respective universities and faculties.

-Everything else in this repository is released into the public domain under GPLv3.
+Everything else in this repository is licensed under GPLv3.